bougueil/record_parse/README.md

-record_parse: Erlang (nested) records with typed JSON
+record_parse: typed json for erlang records
 =====================================================

 Feature
 -------
-typed JSON from erlang records is achived with parse_transform code generation for tuple transformations.
+typed JSON from erlang records is achieved with parse_transform code generation for tuple transformations.

 Usage
 -----